emmajanedrews/base-template/_posts/2017-09-25-helping-those-impacted-by-harvey.md

 If you have any questions about KW Cares, the Red Relief program, and our ongoing disaster relief efforts, please don’t hesitate to reach out to us.

-We appreciate your support as we work to help others through this difficult time.
+I appreciate your support as we work to help others through this difficult time.

+Sincerely,

+**Seth Dailey**<br>Operating Partner at Keller Williams Gateway<br>&nbsp;